Lathe Projects That Sell: Craft Fairs, Etsy, and Margins

 High-velocity items: what moves fast

 Pens.
-High material cost to retail price ratio, fast to turn, broadly giftable, infinitely variety-able by wood species, blank material (acrylic, resin, antler), and pen style.
+Low material cost relative to retail price, fast to turn, broadly giftable, infinitely variety-able by wood species, blank material (acrylic, resin, antler), and pen style.
+Material runs $4 to $12 in blank and hardware depending on style, an experienced turner takes 30 to 45 minutes per pen, and retail runs $25 for basic styles to $80 or more for premium wood or exotic materials.
 A set of 10 pens at a craft fair can move in a morning if they’re priced right and displayed well.
 The learning curve for pen turning is discussed in the pen turning starter guide.
-The margin per unit is strong once you’ve dialed in your process.
+Per hour, that’s some of the strongest margin in production turning.

 Bottle stoppers.
 A single blank, a purchased cork and decorative stopper hardware, 15 to 20 minutes of turning.
 They display well on a stand at $15 to $25 each.
 Buyers understand them instantly.
 Wine drinkers gift them constantly.
 Keep 20 in stock and expect them to move.